-Every day, tourists come in droves to see upclose the temple’s amazing architecture, well-manicured gardens, courtyards and fishponds, pavilions, stelae, halls, and statues.
+Every day, tourists come in droves to visit the temple.
+The temple is known for its amazing architecture, well-manicured gardens, courtyards and fishponds, pavilions, halls, and more.

 My first time at the Temple of Literature was quite remarkable.
-As a first-time overseas traveler, I got exposed to an entirely different culture and set of beliefs.
-And with no idea what to expect, the things that I saw and experienced within the hallowed grounds, truly was nothing short of wonderful.
+As a first-time overseas traveler, I saw an entirely different culture and set of beliefs.
+And with no idea what to expect, the things that I saw and experienced within were nothing short of wonderful.

 Take a look at some of my shots of Hanoi’s lovely Temple of Literature.

-In one of the courtyards, you will these stelae sitting on the back of giant turtles.
-The turtle, which is a symbol of longevity and wisdom, is one of Vietnam’s four holy creatures.
-The stelae (or the slabs of solid stone) contain the names of the first university’s graduates.
+Next, we dropped by one of the courtyards.
+There, we saw these stelae sitting on the back of giant turtles.
+The turtle is a symbol of longevity and wisdom.
+Additionally, it is known as one of Vietnam’s four holy creatures.
+Moreover, the stelae (or the slabs of solid stone) contain the names of the first university’s graduates.

-They also tell of how valuable the royal exams are at the university.
-The stelae basically highlight the importance of education, talent, and courage to the people of Vietnam.
+The stelae tell of how important the royal exams were at the university.
+Also, they highlight the importance of education, talent, and courage to the people of Vietnam.

-The whole complex is comprised of several different quarters.
-Two of the complex’s biggest quarters include a big brick courtyard and a temple.
+The whole complex is made up of several different areas.
+Two of the complex’s biggest quarters, for example, include a big brick courtyard and a temple.

-Religious figures adorned with flowers and offerings can be seen in various parts of the complex.
+Visitors can see many religious figures adorned with flowers and offerings in various parts of the complex.

 A gold-plated sculpture of a turtle is one of the Temple of Literature’s most-photographed cultural pieces.

-Calligraphy is available inside the temple complex.
-For several hundred thousand dongs, you can get your very own customized calligraphy.
+Calligraphy is available inside the temple complex, too.
+In fact, for several hundred thousand dongs, you can get your very own customized calligraphy done while you wait!

-One of the gates which lead to a different courtyard
+Posing at one of the gates which leads to a different courtyard

 The second floor of the academy offers an amazing view of the surrounding structures and open spaces.

-A big open space fronting the national academy
+A shot of a big open space fronting the national academy

 When you’re in such a lovely place, it is difficult not to pose for a photo. 🙂